Ulcerative colitis is a form of inflammatory bowel disease (IBD) that causes inflammation in the large intestine.

 - changes in concentration

-Children may have a difficult time explaining all their symptoms.
-A doctor will listen carefully and may do a variety of tests to determine whether the child has ulcerative colitis.
+Children may find it difficult to explain all of their symptoms.
+A doctor will listen carefully, carry out a physical exam, and possibly perform a variety of tests to determine whether the child has ulcerative colitis.

-- stool samples to look for bacteria, parasites, and presence of blood
+- the analysis of stool samples to look for bacteria, parasites, and the presence of blood

 - a barium enema